-Last Updated on 11 months by Drivers Licence
+Last Updated on 1 year by Drivers Licence

 Yes, in South Africa, you can download the Change of Ownership (NCO) form online to initiate the transfer of vehicle ownership.
 The National Traffic Information System (NaTIS) provides an online platform called eNatis where various vehicle-related transactions, including change of ownership, can be processed.
 Here’s how you can download the Change of Ownership form online: